What role does the web and internet on your discoveries? Do you find that sometimes the online offer was getting too much during the pandemic?

 What is decisive for you when you decide to purchase a certain work?
 Can you share with us two episodes?

 The feeling is what has always initially guided our purchases!
-I remember very well the first work purchased during Frieze London 2019, Irene and I came across Carl Freedman’s booth and Ivan Seal impressed us with his colors and his really unique technique, and we decided that that work would be part of the collection.
+I remember very well the first work purchased during Frieze London 2019: Irene and I came across Carl Freedman’s booth, and Ivan Seal impressed us with his colors and his unique technique, and we decided that that work would be part of the collection.
 Another episode that has strongly linked us to a work of art was the meeting with the artist Tony Lewis on the occasion of his solo exhibition at De Carlo’s „The Dangers (As Far As I Can See) in early 2020.
 Spending time with the artist, chatting with him, understanding his thoughts and what’s behind his work has made us appreciate even more the piece that we already had in our collection, but from that moment we looked at it with different eyes, from another point of view.

 The last entry or entries…?

 I am very lucky because Irene, my wife, has always been by my side to support me even in the difficult recent choices I have made, and the path I wanted to pursue within the art system.
-More generally, I must consider myself very privileged, because my mother, sisters and brother also support me and have given me the chance to take care of the family collection.
+More generally, I must consider myself very privileged, because my mother, sisters, and brother also support me and have given me the chance to take care of the family collection.

 Then there is Sofia.
 What can I say… now everywhere I go to visit gallery friends, to visit exhibitions, people ask me about her.
 Everyone wants to hear her reviews of the artworks.
-Sofia is a very bright little girl, growing up surrounded by works of art I think she has developed a special sensitivity, an eye and a language really appropriate to the art world.
-And one thing that really surprises me is the respect she has for artworks.
+Sofia is a very bright little girl, growing up surrounded by works of art I think she has developed a special sensitivity, an eye and a language appropriate to the art world.
+And one thing that surprises me is the respect she has for artworks.

 Art ties us together a lot.
-It engages so many of our conversations at home, our future plans.
-And with Sofia I have learned that art offers many inspirations for growth, it is object of reflection even in children, who have the most genuine and direct point of view of all.
+It engages so many of our conversations at home, our plans.
+And with Sofia I have learned that art offers many inspirations for growth; it is an object of reflection even in children, who have the most genuine and direct point of view of all.
 I won’t hide from you that I would like to start a feature on Sofia and her point of view on the works in the Collection, and organize with Sof:Art workshops for children on contemporary art with the contribution of the artists themselves.

 Where do you see your collection in 10 or 20 years?